Join us for a unique event at the Orlando Science Center...

 4th Annual Science of Wine

 Join us for a night of wine and gourmet food!
 The Science of Wine is a unique wine and food tasting with an educational twist.
-More than a hundred of the finest wines from all of the major regions of the world will be represented.
+Over 150 of the finest wines from all of the major regions of the world will be represented.
 Local gourmet restaurants and caterers will also be present to pair the wines with a variety of delectable dishes.

 This is a unique event that offers a chance to celebrate and network with others who enjoy the culture of wine.
 We look forward to seeing you!

 Last year’s event sold out, so plan on purchasing your tickets early!

 2013 Science of Wine was a sell-out event. ,If you or your business would like to partner with the Orlando Science Center at Science of Wine, sponsorship opportunities are available from $2,000 to $10,000.
 All levels of sponsorship include tickets to this highly sought after event as well as various levels of promotional benefits.
 Science of Wine provides a well-defined audience that allows a sponsor to realize positive ROI for its sponsorship investment.